-Below are questions that we are commonly asked about home automation and lighting control, along with answers.
+Below are questions that we are commonly asked about home automation, energy management and lighting control, along with our answers.
 If you have a question that is not covered here, please contact us and we'll be pleased to answer your query.

 Energy savings will apply from day one if you've opted for a system that uses light level and occupancy sensors, and other energy reducing technologies.
 In many cases a full return on investment can be achieved within one to two years.
 However each situation is different so please contact us to discuss what you are hoping to achieve.

 Certainly the ideal time to consider such a system is at the planning stage of a new building.
 However there are a number of good robust retrofit solutions that are available for existing buildings.
 Again, it all depends on what you are wanting to achieve and your time frames.

 Any home automation system is really only as good as the programming that goes into it.
 Over the years we have seen a number of installations where considerable sums of money have been spent, and yet the only real visible benefit is the dimming of the lights!
 In order to have a "smart" system, you do need a "smart" company to install it.

 With traditional wiring, each light is directly connected to a light switch.
 When the switch is turned on, the circuit is complete.
 It’s very simple, but also very inflexible.
 With the type of home automation system that Intelligent Environments Limited commonly use, everything is wired back to a central point, where they are connected to either "dimmers" (for lights) or "relays" (some types of lighting, blinds, drapes, irrigation, extractor fans, irrigation, etc).
 Also connected to the network are all of the wall switches, plus additional controls such as light level or movement sensors, remote controllers, touchscreens, and so on.